 What is the metaverse?

-Think of it as a new web, but for virtual reality and accessed through virtual reality devices such as Facebook’s (i.e., “Meta’s”) Oculus headset.
+The metaverse can be thought of as a new Web, but for virtual reality and accessed through virtual reality devices such as Facebook’s (i.e., “Meta’s”) Oculus headset.
 It is a collective term for the set of connected experiences we might have through these devices.
 Note: the term is not well defined.
 It is not a scientific term and is not widely used in serious academic research on virtual and augmented reality.
 It is a colloquial, commercial, marketing term, promoted by a set of corporations.

 The term comes from Neal Stephenson’s 1992 science fiction novel “Snow Crash”, in which the metaverse is a virtual space, using the metaphor of the physical world, where people interact with each other as virtual avatars.
 A single firm holds a monopoly over the virtual ‘real estate’, which is available to be bought and developed.